tyseer2335/forecast-ai/deliverables/D1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

+  Current solutions, such as those used by FiveThirtyEight, are limited in their interactivity and do not allow for a granular view of the data and bias within the text.
+Our product changes this by providing visualizations that allow users to not only see where bias exists but also control the extent of bias they want to examine.

+  This saves users time by streamlining the process of bias analysis, which would otherwise require manual/less precise tools.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

 2. As a forecast researcher, I want to be able to see the 10 most relevant data related to the forecasting question that I have inputted so that I can view all the related sources that feed to the AI forecasting model.
 Users can control the parameters of how much data is needed.